-History of Shire of Kalamunda’s involvement in carbon emissions reduction programs:
+History of City of Kalamunda’s involvement in carbon emissions reduction programs:

-- 2001 – Shire of Kalamunda joined the ICLEI (International Council of Local Environmental Initiatives) Cities for Climate Protection (CCP) Program.
-The CCP focused on monitoring, reporting on and reducing the Shire’s corporate carbon emissions, and those of the community.
-The Shire undertook a series of milestones to achieve this:
+- 2001 – City of Kalamunda joined the ICLEI (International Council of Local Environmental Initiatives) Cities for Climate Protection (CCP) Program.
+The CCP focused on monitoring, reporting on and reducing the City's corporate carbon emissions, and those of the community.
+The City undertook a series of milestones to achieve this:

 – Milestone 1: Conduct a baseline emissions inventory and forecast for a target year.